Learn and explore northern environmental issues.

 The complex nature of environmental subject matter is addressed through ecological, socio-cultural, political, economic and philosophical inquiry.

 The program is sufficiently broad to be of interest to students seeking vocational opportunities after completing their studies at Yukon University or preparing for transfer to a university degree program.

-It also presents a continuing education opportunity for individuals currently employed in fields such as education, environmental policy or management, recreation and tourism.
+It also presents an exciting continuing education opportunity for individuals currently employed in or interested in fields such as education, environmental policy or management, recreation and tourism.

 To graduate, NOES Diploma students must complete 60 credits, including:

 - ENGL 100 and ENGL 101 (6 credits)

 - One Yukon First Nations Core Competency course (3 credits)

 - One Liberal Arts elective (3 credits)